chrisseub/Arewa-Data-Science-Assignments/README.md

 # Arewa-Data-Science-Assignments
-#ArewaDS-Fellowship This is for Assignments and Practice
+#ArewaDS-Fellowship This repository is for Assignments and Practice